mfernandezcean/ECommerce_Data_Analysis/Data_Exploration/Readme.md

 ## Data Exploration:

-Count number of rows of tables:
+### Count number of rows of tables:
+- Customer Table:
 ```
 SELECT
   COUNT(*) AS num_rows